The Long Con: On the Island

 Jack and Locke secure all the weapons, medicine, and Virgin Mary statues in the storeroom.
 Jack puts the six guns in the U.S. Marshal's suitcase, along with the key, in the gun cache.
 The two agree that no one else should be privy to the combination, and that each one will not gain access without the other being present.

 Sawyer remarks that he and Charlie are now the two most hated people on the island.
-Charlie replies by telling Sawyer he ought to be more concerned about Jack ransacking his tent.
+Charlie replies that Sawyer ought to be more concerned about Jack ransacking his tent.
 Sawyer confronts Jack, who explains that he is simply returning the pain killers which Sawyer stole.
 Sawyer replies that the pain killers were actually stolen from his "stash" while he was on the raft.
 Sawyer also points out to Kate that Jack is now confiding in Ana Lucía rather than her.

 Ana Lucía asks Jack if Locke gave him the combination for the guns, and he responds that he did.
 Ana feels that the survivors "aren't scared enough" and that they all feel they are safe.
-Ana then asks Jack for the combination, but when Jack hesitates, Ana tells him she was just kidding.
+Ana then asks for the combination, but when Jack hesitates, Ana says she was just kidding.

 While Kate is reading to Sawyer, he mentions the army that Jack and Ana Lucía are forming.
-Meanwhile, in an attempt to assuage Sayid's grief over the death of Shannon, Hurley attempts to connect with Sayid.
-Hurley tells Sayid that he went to Rose and Bernard's tent, and got their radio from the Arrow Hatch.
+Meanwhile, to assuage Sayid's grief over Shannon's death, Hurley attempts to connect with Sayid, revealing that he went to Rose and Bernard's tent, and got their radio from the Arrow Hatch.
 Hurley also has discovered that Bernard was the one who picked up Boone's transmission from the Nigerian Drug Plane.
 He asks Sayid if he can boost the power somehow to help them send another signal, but Sayid says that it would not work.

-Sun is working in her garden when she hears a noise coming from the foliage.
-Her fears are alleviated when Vincent runs into the garden.
-Just after Vincent leaves, a burlap bag is put over her head, her hands are tied together tightly and she is dragged away.
+While Sun is working in her garden, someone puts a burlap bag over her head, her hands are tied together and she is dragged away.
 Sawyer and Kate hear her screams.
 They run to her and find her unconscious.
 They bring her back to camp, and the castaways fear the Others are back.
 Jack determines that Sun will be fine.
 Jin demands a gun to seek revenge.
 Despite Jack's wishes to wait for Sun to regain consciousness before an investigation, Sawyer and Kate return to the site of Sun's attack for an inspection.
-They find the burlap bag, which is a different make from the bag used by "Mr. Friendly" on Kate.
+They find the bag, which is a different make from the one used by "Mr. Friendly" on Kate.
 They deduce that one of the survivors may have attempted the kidnapping.
 Kate suspects Ana Lucía, who she thinks wants to instill fear in the survivors so they will form an army against the Others.